Mateo1234454545/DELL-5570-Hackintosh/README.md

 	✓	There is a Bios editing section at the end of this section.
 If you don't follow it you won't ne able to boot with the current OC folder.

+OpenCore Update 5/19/21

+•	Update OC and kexts to latest version 0.6.9

+•	Added/Removed some ACPI patches for optimization

+•	Testing branch has been opened to add a new AppleALC version that doesn't require CodecCommander to work.
+If you intend to test the changes, please make sure to uninstall CodecCommander from /L/E or /S/L/E beforehand

+•	More in-depth notes of the changes [here](https://docs.google.com/document/d/1ZCY6Fcx41PItnm4POoBZlHppS6xRBjGxTa2FRvrmpsc)

 OpenCore Update 1/1/21

 •	Update OC and kexts to latest version 0.6.4